certifaction/cli/README.md

 >hash=<string>: the hash of the document to sign
 >filename=<string>: the name of the file
 >note=<string>: additional note to be stored in claim
+>legal-weight=<string>: allows to select type of the signature.
+Posible values are "standard" and "QES".
+Defaults to "standard".
+>jurisdinction=<string>: only valid with "QES" signature, currently only supported value is "ZertES"
 >
 >In addition, the query will accept the prepare query parameters.
 >```